siliconwitch/dotfiles/README.md

 # My Personal Dev Setup

-Customized dev environments that I use on MacOS and Arch Linux.
+Customized dev environment that I use on MacOS.
 Follow these instructions if you'd like to set up something similar.

 ## On MacOS